bcmohr/my-tg-bot-template/README.md

 ## Security

 This bot is configured to respond only to commands from a specified Telegram user ID, set through the environment variable `TELEGRAM_ALLOWED_ID`.
 Ensure this ID and access to your Telegram account is kept secure and not shared with unauthorized individuals.
-Ensure access to all other related hardware is managed as
+Ensure access to all other related hardware is managed appropriately.

 ## Logging